 The Traditional Jewish Honey Cake by Baking Bar is a beautifully simple bundt cake using a combination of black coffee, brown sugar, lemons, and cinnamon, creating a zesty flavor for a plain cake.

-Served on the Shavuot, the Jewish holiday where Jews eat dairy foods—paying homage to the springtime, where female dairy animals produce fresh milk.
+Served on the Shavuot, the Jewish holiday where Jews eat dairy foods—paying homage to the springtime, when female dairy animals produce fresh milk.

 Somewhere between a casserole or a pudding.
 This dish is over 800 years old!